takashi1kun/lan-play-GUI/README.md

 7.- ???
 8.- Profit
 PS.- When you Connect to a server a cmd windows would pop up, you just select your interface and it would work, when you want to change server close that command line window and click Connect to Server on a new server
+### Linux
+1.- Download lan-play-linux
+2.- Download lan-play-GUI-linux
+3.- Put lan-play-linux in home
+4.- sudo setcap 'CAP_NET_RAW+eip CAP_NET_ADMIN+eip' lan-play-linux
+5.- chmod 777 lan-play-linux
+6.- Execute lan-play-gui-linux
+7.- ???
+8.- Profit
+PS.- When you Connect to a server a terminal would pop up, you just select your interface and it would work, when you want to change server close that terminal and click Connect to Server on a new server
 ## Credits

 ### Main Credits: